 Who else out there is doing geo based redirection?

-Google’s view on geo based redirection & SEO
+Google’s view on geo-based redirection and geolocation SEO

 Here is a video from Matt Cutts (formerly head of webspam at Google) who states that geo based redirection is an accepted practice and is not spam.
 A key point to note in the video is how he mentioned to ensure you treat Google’s crawlers the same way as you would treat a visitor. i.e. don’t disable geo redirection for Google bots.
 As long as you treat Google the same way as you treat visitors, you will be totally fine.